shawns28/auto-proof/README.md

 Everything works now I just needed to run conda install pip first so that pip works in the conda env instaed of outside

 It actually doesn't work when I actually try to use graph tool

+cv environment or gt environment
+1. First fill out the data config with x paths and then run raw edits - 143m48.599s for 343 - 1300